OIDC Provider, applications and user flows

 Supported OIDC Grant Types

-• authorization_code – For web and mobile apps using front/back-channel token exchange
+• Authorization Code – For web and mobile apps using front/back-channel token exchange

-• client_credentials – For non-user service-to-service authentication
+• Client Credentials – For non-user service-to-service authentication

-• refresh_token – To obtain new access tokens without re-authenticating
+• Refresh Token – To obtain new access tokens without re-authenticating

-• password – Enables resource owner password credentials grant (typically for testing or tightly scoped trusted clients)
+• Password – Enables resource owner password credentials grant (typically for testing or tightly scoped trusted clients)

 The password grant type enables the Resource Owner Password Credential Grant as defined in RFC 6749 Section 4.3 flow.
 Since this flow handles user’s credentials it must be used with highly-trusted clients.